To nominate, click here.

 - There must be supporting documents demonstrating how this individual has provided sustained, exceptional service or leadership to the PSPA.

-The PSPA PA Educator of the Year award honors a Pennsylvania physician assistant educator who inspires, stimulates, and challenges their students and colleagues through outstanding contributions to PA education and the Physician Assistant profession.
-Any individual (PA, PA student, physician, family member, colleague, or friend) may nominate a physician assistant for this award.
+The PSPA PA Educator of the Year award honors a Pennsylvania PA educator who inspires, stimulates, and challenges their students and colleagues through outstanding contributions to PA education and the PA profession.
+Any individual (PA, PA student, physician, family member, colleague, or friend) may nominate a PA for this award.
 Self nomination is permitted.

 Criteria: